-Since 2002, the department has bestowed the Distinguished Alumnus award on 15 individuals who have made a difference in the science and the practice of speech-language pathology or audiology.
+Since 2002, the department has bestowed the Distinguished Alumnus Award to individuals who have made a difference in the science and the practice of speech-language pathology or audiology.
 Recipients graduated with a BS, MS or PhD at least 5 years prior to their nomination, and have demonstrated sustained and active participation in the profession.
 These individuals have engaged in innovative clinical practice, insightful and rigorous research, creative administration, effective legislative activity, and outstanding teaching, as well as made significant contributions in their communities.

 Recipients of the Department's Distinguished Alumnus Award

 2002: Dennis M. Ruscello, PhD, CCC-SLP, has the distinct pleasure of being the first person to receive a PhD from SLHS.
 After graduation, Dr. Ruscello distinguished himself at the University of West Virginia, where he became a Professor of Speech Pathology and Audiology.
 At the time of his recognition, he had received three prominent teaching awards and had served on multiple university committees.
 Dr. Ruscello received association honors by the West Virginia Speech-Language-Hearing Association in 1985, and was made an ASHA Fellow in 1986.
 Finally, as a scientist, Dr. Ruscello had over 70 invited papers, peer-reviewed papers and book chapters.